dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 That's it for now!
 Your final code should match the file [here](https://github.com/dhruvp/mailchimp-form-cljs/blob/master/src/cljs/mailchimp_form/core.cljs).

-Hope you enjoyed this!

-My main take aways were the following:
+## So what have we learned? ##

+We went through something really cool in this post (I think at least!).
+We applied the Clojure principle of using simple, composable functions as a way of building UIs!
+And why should we not?
+Can't frontend software development also use the same principles of modularity, simplicity, and composition?
+Indeed, I think with Clojurescript and Reagent, it can.

+More specifically, here are my main takeaways:

 1. It's really nice to be able to treat UI elements as first class data structures that you can compose and apply logic on.
 I think it does lead to more modular pieces.

 2. It's also very nice that you can use clojure as your templating language!
-No need for feeling hamstrung by a lack of functionality there.
+No need for feeling hamstrung by a lack of functionality there and we don't have to learn any new languages.

 3. Reagent is also just a really simple to use library.
 Atoms abstract away any worrying about rerendering elements and the syntax of using reagent is dead simple.

 4. It is hard for me to debug clojurescript code.
 I still don't know how to do this efficiently.
 Many times I would see errors and have no idea why they were ocurring.
 In javascript, I would just breakpoint my code to catch the error.
 Here I couldn't do that.
 Also, at times I would have to run lein clean and then rerun a cljscript autobuild and this took like 30 seconds each time.
 You can imagine that this is not fun.

-5. The biggest thing I learned is that it really is possible to write very functional code for the frontend.
-I was happy with how easy it was for me to apply LISP principles of defining lots of utility functions and composing them to make your logic.
-I think this could be a big deal in larger apps.